 Copying sheet music for inclusion in an examination paper

-Under Section 200(1) of the Copyright Act you may copy up to the whole of a piece of sheet music for inclusion in an examination paper.
-For more information about copying for exam, please refer to Getting Started - what is 'Fair Dealing'?
+Under Section 200(1) of the Copyright Act, you may copy up to the whole of a piece of sheet music for inclusion in an examination paper.
+For more information about copying for exam, please refer to What is 'Fair Dealing'?

 Performing music in class

 Section 28 of the Copyright Act allows staff and students of the University to perform or play a musical work or sound recording in class, provided that: